HDR photography doesn’t have to be just HDR. Let me explain.

 When I’ve moved to the top of my “line of focus” where Big Ben is, I bracketed three exposures for HDR.
 Basically, I was doing HDR only for the background, which also happened to be the last frame for focus stacking.

-Once I have the focus stacked image, I blend in a darker exposure to the background to recover the blown highlights.
-If you're are not familiar with exposure blending, you can check out this guide on exposure blending and the building blocks of blending where I break down the components of blending multiple exposures.
+Once I have the focus stacked images, I blend in a darker exposure to the background to recover the blown highlights.
+If you're are not familiar with exposure blending, you can check out my articles on exposure blending where I break down the components of blending multiple exposures.

 Finally, let's look at the before and the after (I cropped the final version of the image).